giacomolanzi/hello-elementor-child-plus/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: flexible-header, custom-colors, custom-menu, custom-logo, editor-style, featured-images, rtl-language-support, threaded-comments, translation-ready

-The Hello Elementor Child Theme is a starter blank child theme for [Hello Elementor](https://wordpress.org/themes/hello-elementor/) theme.
+The **Hello Elementor Child Theme Plus** is a starter blank child theme for [Hello Elementor](https://wordpress.org/themes/hello-elementor/) theme.
+It will add some useful feature to the website.

-***Hello Elementor** is distributed under the terms of the GNU GPL v3 or later.
+**Hello Elementor** is distributed under the terms of the GNU GPL v3 or later.

-== Description ==
+== Theme Description ==

 A basic, plain-vanilla, lightweight theme, best suited for building your site using Elementor page builder.

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

-Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

 == Installation ==